OnepointConsultingLtd/themis/readme.md

 **Boss Starter**, an admin dashboard template<sup>1</sup>, and **React Boilerplate**, the second official react boilerplate<sup>2</sup>, a highly scalable, offline-first foundation with the best developer experience and a focus on performance and best practices.

 ## Extended!
-The above boilerplate setup has been extended with:
+The above boilerplate setup has been enhanced with:

 -   async state functionality, at the frontEnd, by using **Redux-Thunk**
 -   a proxy reaching to a dedicated service API
 -   connecting backend API with **MongoDB Atlas**
+-   a lightweight webpack solution: a **webpack 4!** dev-webserver decoupled from the prod-webserver

 Thus, RulesMS is a fullstack **MERN** app!